thebitmonk/send_post_api/docs/SubaccounteventApi.md

 var apiInstance = new SendPostApi.SubaccounteventApi();

-var subAccountId = 789; // Number | the subAccountId whose event you want to retrieve
+var xSubAccountApiKey = "xSubAccountApiKey_example"; // String | Sub-Account API Key

 var eventId = "eventId_example"; // String | the eventId that you want to retrieve